practical-neuroimaging/practical-neuroimaging.github.com/on_convolution.rst

     plt.ylabel('neural signal')
     plt.ylim(0, 1.2)
     plt.title("Neural model for 5 second event starting at time 4")

+This type of simple off - on - off model is a `boxcar function`_.

 Of course we could have had another neural model, with the activity gradually increasing, or starting high and then dropping, but let us stick to this